Coeur-Alexandrine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Write a script that will play the StarWars IV episode in the terminal
+Create a script that switches the current user to the user betty